 - We need to eliminate unspoken assumptions.
 For example, our friend asked for a "new" car.
-Did he mean brand new, this year's model, or did he mean "new for me," and buying a used car would be just fine.
+Did they mean brand new, this year's model, or did they mean "new for me," and buying a used car would be just fine?
 We don't know until we ask.
 See the sidebar about "A computer that runs all the time" for a real case of a project cost estimate disaster like this one.

 There is a story that illustrates this last point.
 One time, there was a project to drain a swamp.
 A county executive asked, "how much will it cost to drain this swamp?"
 The project manager answered, "it depends on how many alligators are in there."
 "Well, how do we know how many alligators are in there?"
 "We drain the swamp, and see how many run out."

 This is the big problem with time and cost estimation.
 We have to plan enough to know what the customer really wants, and do enough work on the project to discover what is really going on before we can make an accurate cost estimate.
 But, often, the executives want an accurate cost estimate before the project is even started.

 Now that we've laid out the problem, let's take a look at some solutions.